filipesousaist/T21-Sauron/report/README.md

 update log and the value will always remain consistent with stored data.
 Therefore, one of the changes we made to the original protocol was only having one timestamp per replica manager, while the original protocol had two timestamps: the value timestamp, which represents the state of the update log, and the value timestamp, which represents the state of the replica.

+#### Updates
+When a replica receives an update request (a report or a cam_join):
+ - it tries to insert them first in the replicated data, to check if the received data is valid (it checks if the person or car ids or camera name match the specified format);
+ - it inserts the updates in the update log;
+ - it increments its own entry in its Replica timestamp;
+ - it replaces its own entry in the frontend's Prev TS with its newly-updated entry (computed in the previous step);
+ - it sends the updated Prev TS back to the frontend, for it to use on further requests.

+#### Queries
+When a replica receives a query request (cam_info, track, trackMatch, trace), it searches for what was asked and returns it to the client, along with its Replica TS.

 ## Replication protocol